Barbie Dolphin Magic

-Barbie Dolphin Magic or Barbie: Dolphin Magic is a 2017 animated adventure television film directed by Conrad Helten and written by Jennifer Skelly.
+Barbie Dolphin Magic or Barbie: Dolphin Magic is a 2017 CGI-animated adventure television film directed by Conrad Helten and written by Jennifer Skelly that premiered on YTV in Canada on September 17 and the following day on Netflix in the United States and globally.

-The 36th entry in the Barbie film series and the backdoor pilot to the Barbie: Dreamhouse Adventures television series, it features the voice of Erica Lindbeck as Barbie and is the only Barbie film to be produced by Mainframe Studios under the name of "Rainmaker Studios" following internal business structure reorganization after consolidation into a division of WOW!
+The 36th entry in the Barbie film series and the backdoor pilot to Barbie Dreamhouse Adventures, it features the voice of Erica Lindbeck for the final time as Barbie and is the only Barbie film to be produced by Mainframe Studios under the name of "Rainmaker Studios" following internal business structure reorganization after consolidation into a division of WOW!
 Unlimited Media.
 This marks the first time a Barbie film has neither premiered on American television nor distributed by Universal Pictures, although Universal did release DVD, video on demand and Digital HD copies of the film.

 The film was dedicated to the memory of Canadian production editor David Hall, who died in a car accident a few months prior to the release of the film.